 Sec.
 115. Permanent Authorization of Appropriations for McKinney-Vento Homeless Assistance Grants-This provision permanently authorizes such sums as are necessary to provide supportive services to voucher recipients through the Homeless Assistance Grants program, so that these necessary support services are not subject to the whims or occasionally-erratic schedule of Congressional appropriations.
 Sec.
 121. Rural Housing Reinvestment-The DASH Act invests in programs to increase and preserve the supply of available and affordable rental housing for low income Americans living in rural areas and for domestic farm laborers.
 These programs include the Section 504 Rural Housing Assistance program, the Section 514 Farm Labor Housing loan program, the Section 515 Rural Development program, and the Section 516 Farm Labor Housing grant program.

 Sec.
 122-128.
-Permanent Reauthorization of the Multi-Family Preservation and Revitalization (MPR) program-The DASH Act contains the Strategy and Investment in Rural Housing Act, introduced in the 117th Congress by Rep. Cindy Axne (IA-3).
+Permanent Reauthorization of the Multi-Family Preservation and Revitalization (MPR) program-The DASH Act contains the Strategy and Investment in Rural Housing Act.
 This legislation would require the Department of Agriculture (USDA) to implement a program for the preservation and revitalization of housing projects that are financed with USDA loans, including by restructuring existing loans.
 USDA must also offer to renew a property owner's contract for rental assistance payments for a term of 20 years, provided that the property owner agrees to maintain the property as decent, safe, and sanitary housing for the full term of the contract.

-Additionally, USDA may provide technical assistance grants to qualified nonprofit organizations and public housing agencies to help borrowers acquire multifamily rental-housing properties in areas where there is a risk of loss of affordable housing, Further, USDA may provide rural housing vouchers for low-income households (including those not receiving rental assistance) residing in certain properties financed with or insured by USDA loans.
-The DASH Act authorizes \$250 million for ten years to pay increased rental assistance to low income Americans in rural areas.
-The bill also extends existing housing protections for victims of domestic violence, dating violence, sexual assault, and stalking to victims who receive rural housing voucher assistance.
-These protections include protections against denial or termination of assistance or eviction.
+USDA may provide technical assistance grants to qualified nonprofit organizations and public housing agencies to help borrowers acquire multifamily rental-housing properties in areas where there is a risk of loss of affordable housing.
+Further, USDA may provide rural housing vouchers for low-income households (including those not receiving rental assistance) residing in certain properties financed with or insured by USDA loans.
+The DASH Act also authorizes \$250 million for ten years to pay rental assistance to low income Americans in rural areas.